openworm/org.geppetto.docs/source/osxlinuxsetup.rst

 This will tell you how to get the Geppetto source code and build it on a OSX and Linux machine (`OSX?
 Linux?
 I'm on Windows! <http://docs.geppetto.org/en/latest/windowssetup.html>`_).

-It might be a good idea to test the `release version <http://docs.geppetto.org/en/latest/install.html>`_ of Geppetto on your system before you move on.

-Already did that?
-Cool, let's get started!

 Psst: If you get stuck at any point, drop us a line at the `OpenWorm-discuss mailing list <https://groups.google.com/forum/#!forum/openworm-discuss>`_ or the contact formular on the `Geppetto website <http://www.geppetto.org/>`_.
 You can also send us screenshots and log files!

 Prerequisite software